Tour de France fan who caused huge opening day crash goes on trial - RFI

 A source close to the case said the lawyer could argue that race organisers had failed to take sufficient security measures, citing the series of accidents that marked the 108th edition of the Tour.

-The trial comes the same day as organisers unveil the route and stages for next year's race.
+The trial came the same day as organisers unveiled the route and stages for next year's race, which will start in Copenhagen and also includes routes in Switzerland and Belgium.

 © 2021 AFP